ZacharyNovack/sat-253/README.md

 #### 2. Log into Hugging face

+You must sign in to [Hugging Face](https://huggingface.co/) and request access to the (Stable Audio Open)[https://huggingface.co/stabilityai/stable-audio-open-1.0] model.
 In order to access the pre-trained weights of SAO, you must make a HuggingFace account and generate a secure token.
 Once you make your secure token, you will be able to directly upload it to google colab by clicking on the key icon on the left-hand side of the screen in google colab.
 There, you will be able to add your secret key, which should be titled `HF_TOKEN`.

 #### 3. Run colab-specific codeblock